Mistral

 New Landing-Craft Transport

-Mistral and Tonnerre are all-electric ships with a length overall of 199m and displacement of 21,300 tons.
-These ships are designated Les Bâtiments de Projection et de Commandement (BPC) -- Force Projection and Command Ships, and were previously designated Nouveaux Transports de Chalands de Débarquement (NTCD) - New Landing-Craft Transports.
+Mistral and Tonnerre are all-electric ships with an overall length of 199m and a displacement of 21,300 tons.
+These ships are designated Bâtiments de Projection et de Commandement (BPC) -- Force Projection and Command Ships, and were previously designated Nouveaux Transports de Chalands de Débarquement (NTCD) - New Landing-Craft Transports.
 The BPC concept combines a landing helicopter dock, a floating hospital, an amphibious assault ship, troop transport and a command vessel in a single platform.
-The two BPCs will be the first naval vessels built that will be propelled by a pair of podded propulsors of the type that have become widely used on commercial vessels.
+These two initial BPCs of the Mistral-class were the first naval vessels built to be propelled by a pair of podded propulsors of the type that have become widely used on commercial vessels.
 They have a crew of 160, plus 450 troops, endurance of 45 days, and maximum range of 11,000nm at 15 knots.

-The two 21,000 ton Nouveaux Transports de Chalands de Débarquement (NTCD -- New Landing-Craft Transport / New Transport Barges of Unloading) are designed to control an amphibious operation within the framework of NATO projection operations.
-Their systems of communication are thus very powerful.
-They possess an exceptional capacity of carrying of men and hardware.
-The living spaces is more developed than in highly armed military ships.
+The 21,000 ton Nouveaux Transports de Chalands de Débarquement (NTCD -- New Landing-Craft Transport / New Transport Barges of Unloading) are designed to control an amphibious operation within the framework of NATO projection operations.
+Their communication systems are thus very powerful.
+They possess an exceptional men and equipment carrying capacity.
+Living spaces are more developed than in highly armed military ships.

-The increasing importance taken by the aeromobility in the operations and search of a complementarity with the existing TCD Foudre and Siroco resulted in being directed towards amphibious buildings of a new type where the helicopter carrier is an option.
-This capacity associated with an exceptional versatility to cover a broad spectrum of missions, brings closer the NTCD to the American ships of the LHD category.
-The comparison with the American ship, with twice the displacement and built according to military standards, stops there.
-The NTCD, for budgetary reasons, will be manufactured with the civil standards, just like the Dutch LPD Rotterdam (TCD) or the British LPH Ocean.
-An inscription of the NTCD to the register of Veritas Bureau was required.
+The increasing importance of aeromobility in operations and search for complementarity with the existing TCD Foudre and Siroco resulted in being directed towards amphibious vessels of a new type where the helicopter carrier is an option.
+This capacity associated with an exceptional versatility to cover a broad spectrum of missions, brings the NTCD closer to US ships of the LHD category.
+However, the comparison with US ships, with twice the displacement and built according to military standards, stops there.
+The NTCD, for budgetary reasons, was manufactured according to civilian standards, much like the Dutch LPD Rotterdam (TCD) or the British LPH Ocean.
+An inscription of the NTCD to the Veritas Bureau register was required.

-The fourth PCB remains under the next act of military programming (2015-2020).
-Nicolas Sarkozy indicated that this ship would be delivered to the Navy in 2019/2020.
-Until then, the French fleet include therefore the PCBs Mistral, Thunder and Dixmuide (in-service in 2012), as well as transport of LCUs Siroco, operational since 1998.
-The sister ship of the Siroco, la Foudre lightning (1990), will be disarmed with the entry into service of the Dixmude.
-Considering its age, this SHT will probably not be sent to the demolition.
-France aims to sell it to a foreign Navy.
-Argentina, which had considered a few years to acquire the TCD hurricane and storm (prior to waiver due to asbestos) might be interested.
+While the fourth PCB remained under the next law of military programming (2015-2020).
+Nicolas Sarkozy had indicated that this ship would be delivered to the Navy in 2019/2020.
+Until then, the French fleet would therefore only count the PCBs Mistral, Tonnerre and Dixmude (in-service since July 2012), as well as the TCD Siroco, operational since 1998.
+The sister ship of the Siroco, Foudre (1990), was scheduled to be decommissioned with the entry into service of the Dixmude.
+France opted to sell Foudre to a foreign Navy; Chile acquiring it and taking formal possession on 23 December 2011 during a transfer ceremony held in Toulon.

 NEWSLETTER